 If you want to learn even more, we invite you to reach out for a free smile consultation where we can answer all of your questions in depth.I Still Have Questions

-Root canals with Dr. Frey are performed with the patient under only local anesthesia.
+Root canals with are usually performed under local anesthesia.
 We can provide sedation, if you choose, to help you relax.
+Just ask!

-Root canals with Dr. Frey usually require two appointments.
-During the first appointment, Dr. Frey first numbs the tooth and the surrounding tissues so you won’t feel a thing.
+Root canals with our Perfect White Smile dentist usually requires one or two appointments.
+During the first appointment, we would first numbs the tooth and the surrounding tissues so you won’t feel a thing.
 If you’re nervous about it, we’ll provide sedation to ease your anxiety.
 Next a small hole is drilled in the crown of the tooth to gain access to the pulp.
-Through that hole, Dr. Frey uses very small files to clean out the entire pulp cavity and root canals.
-He removes all of the decayed connective tissue, blood vessels, and nerves.
+Through that hole, we will use very small files to clean out the entire pulp cavity and root canals.
+We removes all of the decayed connective tissue, blood vessels, and nerves.
 The entire pulp cavity is cleaned out and then thoroughly disinfected with sodium hypochlorite.

-The now-empty tooth is then filled with a rubber-based material known to golfers, called gutta-percha.
+The now-empty tooth is then filled with a rubber-based material, called gutta-percha.
 The tooth is sealed with adhesive cement and the entry hole is closed with a regular composite dental filling.
-If the tooth is small, such as an eyetooth, this may be sufficient and the procedure is complete.
-In most cases, however, Dr. Frey will want to place a crown on the tooth to protect it, provide strength, and return function (remember the tooth is now empty except for the gutta-percha).
-In a crown is required, we take impressions of the tooth and send them off to a dental lab to fabricate the crown.
-When it is finished, you return and we place the crown permanently.
+If the tooth is small, such as an front tooth, this may be sufficient and the procedure is complete.
+In most cases, however, you will want to place a crown on the tooth to protect it, provide strength, and return function.
+If a crown is required, we take high tech digital impressions of the tooth and send it off to a dental lab to fabricate the crown.
+When it is finished, you return and we place the crown in permanently.

 When the pulp of a tooth becomes infected or inflamed you’ll know.
-That tooth will be very sensitive to hot and cold, to biting, even to a gust of cool air.
-The surrounding gums will likely be swollen.
-The tooth may become discolored, usually grey.
-The pain can be intense.
-This is probably the root of the misconceptions about a root canal.
-Of course, the root canal is going to alleviate the pain — it isn’t the cause.
-The cause of your pain is the infection.
+That tooth will be very sensitive to hot and cold and linger in pain for a while, it may hurt biting, even to a gust of cool air.
+The surrounding gums can be swollen.
+The tooth may become discolored.
+The pain can be intense and not go away.
+It may wake you up in the middle of the night.

-In rarer cases, the patient won’t have any idea there is a problem in the pulp, but a routine x-ray will show it.
-This is another reason keeping your twice-yearly exams and cleanings with Dr. Frey is so important.
+Sometimes the patient won’t have any idea there is a problem with the tooth, but a routine x-ray will show it.
+This is another reason keeping your twice-yearly exams and cleanings. lol